marcomontes/library_store/README.md

     {
         "id": 1,
         "title": "The Call of Cthulhu",
-        "author_id": 1,
+        "author": "Howard Phillips Lovecraft",
         "isbn": "0-87054-037-8",
         "price": 40,
         "short_description": "One of the feature stories of the Cthulhu Mythos, H.P.
-Lovecraft's 'the Call of Cthulhu' is a harrowing tale of the weakness of the human mind when confronted by powers and intelligences from beyond our world.", "created_at": "2019-10-01T01:50:20.619Z",
+Lovecraft's 'the Call of Cthulhu' is a harrowing tale of the weakness of the human mind when confronted by powers and intelligences from beyond our world."
-        "updated_at": "2019-10-01T01:50:20.619Z"
     }
 ]
 ```